-Exhibition tickets and Friends of Palazzo Strozzi membership cards may be purchased at the box office in the Palazzo Strozzi courtyard, where the Firenzecard may also be purchased and/or collected.
+Exhibition tickets and Friends of Palazzo Strozzi membership cards may be purchased at the box office in the Palazzo Strozzi courtyard.

 Palazzo Strozzi offers its visitors free Wi-Fi connectivity.

 A free cloakroom service is available for exhibition visitors to leave their bags and rucksacks in the lockers provided.